 The lyric repeated at the beginning and end is "jeux sans frontieres," which is French for "games without frontiers."
 It is frequently misheard as "she's so popular."

-This song is about the childish antics of adults, which is especially prevalent when their countries are competing in the Olympics.
+This song is about the childish antics of adults, which are especially prevalent when their countries are competing in the Olympics.

-Gabriel wrote this before the US boycotted the Moscow Olympics in 1980.
-This reinforced the theme of adults acting like children over the Olympics.
+Gabriel wrote this before the US boycotted the Moscow Olympics in 1980, an event that reinforced the theme of adults acting like children over silly games.

 Kate Bush sang backup - that's her singing "jeux sans fronteires."
 Bush was a last-minute addition to the song.

 Gabriel got the idea for the title from a 1970s European game show of the same name where contestants dressed up in strange costumes to compete for prizes.
 A version of the show came out in England called "It's a knockout," giving him that lyric.

 This was Peter Gabriel's first UK Top 10 as a solo artist.
 It had an interesting impact on his American distribution: Gabriel's first two solo albums were distributed in America by Atlantic Records, but they rejected his third album (which contained this track), telling Gabriel he was committing "commercial suicide."
 Atlantic dropped him but tried to buy the album back when "Games Without Frontiers" took off in the UK and started getting airplay in the States.
 At this point, Gabriel wanted nothing to do with Atlantic and let Mercury Records distribute the album in America.